peoplesm/week-1-challenge/README.md

 - Consolidated many class's to reduce unneeded reduncdancy in the css file
 - Added alt tags to images
 - Added titles to links and hero image
-- Added comments to HTML and CSS files to allow for quick interpritation of what parts of the code are directed toward.
+- Added comments to HTML and CSS files to allow for quick interpretation of what parts of the code are directed toward.

 ## Screenshot of Web Page